 The Shire recognises the role it plays in providing municipal infrastructure to assist industry.
-It also recognises the role it plays in advocating to the Commonwealth for contributions they are required to make as the 'state-government' to Christmas Island in terms of supporting new industry and fostering of innovation.
+It also recognises the role it plays in advocating to the Commonwealth for contributions they are required to make as the 'state-government' to Christmas Island in terms of supporting new industry and fostering innovation.

-Key Result Area Economic and Built Environment
+Economic and Built Environment